ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 Here is a real world example.

-Let’s say we have the following tag’s in our post front matter.
+Let’s say we have the following tags in our post front matter.

 ```
 tags: